Last updated: March 15, 2023

 The board of directors for LLC owners also oversees the management and makes sure that the company complies with state laws.

-If you choose to have a board of directors, it should be listed in your articles of organization and operating agreement.
+If you choose to have a board of directors, it should be listed in your articles of organization.

 FAQs